Kitware/iMSTK/documentation/userguide/administration.rst

 This section is for system administrators who wish to make SimMedTK available to users

-* via command-line utilities for end users of SimMedTK, and/or
+* via a desktop application for end users of SimMedTK,
+* via command-line utilities for experts preparing simulation scenes, and/or
 * as a library for people developing SimMedTK-based applications.

 End-user tool installation